Deploying SkyPilot API Server#

 Tip

-If set to null, Kubernetes will assign random ports in the NodePort range (default 30000-32767).
-Make sure to open these ports on your nodes.
+You can also omit ingress-nginx.controller.service.nodePorts.http and ingress-nginx.controller.service.nodePorts.https to use random ports in the NodePort range (default 30000-32767).
+Make sure these ports are open on your nodes if you do so.

 Tip